 “These vehicles have reached the end of their days and must never return to use on the public roads,” says Martin.
 “The DVLA will not issue V5 registration documents for those vehicles on the database shown as category A or B write-offs.”

 Category S and N vehicles can be repaired, although they will carry their salvage category for life.
-Any repairs should be undertaken by garages that are part of the Thatcham Research’s preferred network – this organisation, funded by UK motor insurers, specialises in vehicle safely, detailed repair methods and vehicle testing, among other things.
+Any repairs should be undertaken by garages that follow the manufacturers or Thatcham Research's published approved repair methods.
+This organisation, funded by UK motor insurers, specialises in vehicle safely, detailed repair methods and vehicle testing.